zer0def/nginxinc-kubernetes-ingress/docs/content/tutorials/nginx-ingress-linkerd.md

 ---
+docs: DOCS-1450
+doctypes:
+- concept
-title: "NGINX Ingress Controller and Linkerd"
+title: NGINX Ingress Controller and Linkerd
-description: |
- Using Linkerd with the F5 NGINX Ingress Controller.
+toc: true
 weight: 1800
-docs: "DOCS-1450"
-doctypes: ["concept"]
-toc: true
 ---

-## Overview

 This document explains how to integrate NGINX Ingress Controller with Linkerd using Linkerd's sidecar proxy.
 Linkerd works with both NGINX Ingress Controller open source and NGINX Ingress Controller using NGINX Plus.